coreinfrastructure/best-practices-badge/doc/criteria.md

 ## Current criteria: Best Practices for FLOSS

-Here are the current *draft* criteria; it is certain to change.
+Here are the current criteria.
 Note that:

 * The criteria marked with "&#8224;" are intended to be automatically testable if the project follows standard conventions and